makkzone/neuro-san-ui/README.md

 Now you've made it this far, try a simple change within the UI.
 Here's an example:

-1. Navigate to the page for any Project within Neuro AI, using the `http://localhost:3000` URL mentioned above.
+1. Navigate to the MAUI page `http://localhost:3000/multiAgentAccelerator`
-1. Open `./pages/projects/[projectID]/index.tsx`
+1. Open `./pages/multiAgentAccelerator/index.tsx`
-1. Add a message at the appropriate place in the tsx file (somewhere within the `return` statement, inside the `<>`
+1. Add a message, such as `Hello world!`, at the appropriate place in the tsx file (somewhere within the `<Grid>` in the last `return` statement).
-   fragment).
-    ```typescript
-    {
-        ;`Hello world!
-The current project ID is ${projectId}`
-    }
-    ```
-1. Your change appears immediately in the UI for the Project page, without relaunching any services or recompiling, thanks to [Hot Module Replacement](https://webpack.js.org/guides/hot-module-replacement/) in Webpack which is used by NextJS.
+1. Your change appears immediately in the UI for MAUI, without relaunching any services or recompiling, thanks to [Hot Module Replacement](https://webpack.js.org/guides/hot-module-replacement/) in Webpack which is used by NextJS.
 If you don't see your change, try holding down `Shift` and clicking the browser refresh button -- this bypasses the browser cache.